annotation/text-fabric/docs/Api/Fabric.md

         will be suppressed.
 This is handy I you want to load data as part of other methods, on-the-fly.

+??? abstract "ensureLoaded()"
+    ```python
+    ensureLoaded(features)
+    ```

+    ???+ info "Description"
+        Reads the features indicated by `features` and checks if they are loaded.
+The unloaded ones will be loaded.
+        Makes all of them ready to be used in the rest of the program.

+    ??? info "features"
+        `features` is a string containing space separated feature names, or an iterable of feature names.
+The feature names are just the names of `.tf` files without directory information and without extension.

 ???+ abstract "api.makeAvailableIn(globals())"
     ```python
     api.makeAvailableIn(globals())